semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 that is used for deleting Semaphore 2.0 projects, dashboards and secrets.

-When you delete a secret, then that particular secret will disappear from the active organization, which will affect all the Semaphore 2.0 projects that were using it.
+When you delete a secret, then that particular secret will disappear from the active organization, which will affect all the Semaphore 2.0 projects that are using it.

 When you use `sem delete` to delete a project then that particular project is deleted from the active organization of the active user.

-Deleting a `dashboard` will not affect any Semaphore 2.0 projects.
+Deleting a `dashboard` does not affect any Semaphore 2.0 projects.

 ### sem get